moosend/mooskin-ui/components/TextArea/README.md

 <TextArea richEditor>
 ```

-Rich editor value consists of `EditorState` object from `immutable` library.
+Rich editor value consists of `EditorState` object from `DraftJS` library.
 So an object of that kind must be passed as a value, and this kind of object will be passed as a callback value from the component itself.
 It also uses another callback function which is `onEditorChange`.
-Lets take a usage within a Form for example:
+Lets take a usage within a Form as an example:

 ```
 import { EditorState } from 'draft-js';              // this import is important for the rich text editor